wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-extractor.md

 1. Notice another pattern in the benefit change letters just before the name of the insurance provider:

-    > We are writing to inform you of a change in our insurance network participation with your insurance provider. . .
+    > We are writing to inform you of a change in our insurance network participation with your insurance provider...

     This is a phrase you can use to train an extractor to identify the _name_ of the insurance provider.